TheOrderbookDEX/orderbook-dex-webapp/README.md

   > We are working on a **full redesign** of the app which will improve the UX.

-* A way to create orderbooks

-  > Orderbooks can still be created through smart contract interaction, but right now they will not show up in the app, because the list of orderbooks is currently hardcoded.
-  >
-  > This is actually the main reason why this feature is not in yet.
-The app can't just list all orderbooks without some safeguards, because that could expose users to malicious users trying to deceive people into operating with orderbooks created using fake tokens.

 * A way to fetch existing open orders

   > The app stores user data only on the client side, so if you clear the browser data or open the app in a different browser or computer, it'll be like you opened the app for the first time.